 Newzoo’s insights into SEA indicate local game publishers like Sea Group, formerly Garena, are performing well but publishers from China are permeating the market.
 These include Tencent, Moonton, and NetEase, all doing well from battle royale style titles like PUBG.
 The only Western publisher to be making headway in the region is Activision Blizzard with titles like King’s Candy Crush and Call of Duty.

 The future of mobile gaming across Asia

 IQPC’s Mobile Gaming Asia Summit is approaching in February, in Singapore.
-It has recently analysed the future of mobile gaming across Asia in a publication titled “Tech, Inclusivity and Diversity,” with insights from Pixonic’s Head of Game Design Eugene Sudak.
+It has recently analyzed the future of mobile gaming across Asia in a publication titled “Tech, Inclusivity, and Diversity,” with insights from Pixonic’s Head of Game Design Eugene Sudak.

 Sudak believes that mobile gamers are becoming more sophisticated in their needs, therefore so too are mobile games.
 Better devices are becoming more readily available offering improved graphics and performance.